foreverallama/readmat/docs/mat_file_format.md

 #### Object ID

-This contains a number which serves as a unique identifier for the object.
+This contains a list of integers which serves as a unique identifiers for the object.
 All objects in a MAT-file are given an object ID, which will be used later to extract its contents.
 Object IDs are numbered starting from `1`.
+Object arrays are treated as a collection of object instances, hence each instance in the array is assigned an object ID.
+In this case, the object ID would be a list of integers, the length of which would be indicated by the dimensions array.

 #### Class ID

 This contains a number which servers as a unique identifier for the class type of an object.
 All objects in a MAT-file are associated with a class ID to identify the class they belong to.
 Class IDs are numbered starting from `1`.

-### Enumeration Classes

-For enumeration instances, the object metadata is instead a `struct` array, containing the following fields:

-1. `EnumerationInstanceTag`: Contains an object reference (mentioned in the above table)
-2. `ClassName`: A metadata indicator to extract the enumeration class name from subsystem data
-3. `ValueNames`: A metadata indicator to extract the properties of this enumeration class
-4. `Values`: A `uint32` array of object metadata as indicated in the above table.
-The object ID and class ID point to the enumeration class object.
-If the properties of the enumeration class are not initialized/instantiated, then this is an empty array.
-5. `ValueIndices`: The value indices of the enumeration array
-6. `BuiltinClassName`: This is set if the enumeration class specifies a superclass.
-The value is a metadata indicator to extract the name of the superclass

 ## Subsystem Data